Contents

 Grep-able logs from every box, indexed by labels instead of by every word

 There are two kinds of homelabber: the ones who SSH into each box and run journalctl when something breaks, and the ones who got tired of doing that around the fourth machine.
-I crossed that line a while ago.
-Once you have a handful of hosts and a stack of Docker containers, “which log, on which box, from which container?” becomes a small archaeological dig every single time, usually conducted in a hurry while something is on fire.
+I crossed that line a while ago, and I remember the exact incident that pushed me over it — a service falling over at 11pm, and me hopping between four terminals trying to work out which of them held the log line that mattered.
+Once you have a handful of hosts and a stack of Docker containers, “which log, on which box, from which container?” becomes a small archaeological dig every single time, invariably conducted in a hurry while something is actively on fire.

-The grown-up answer to this is log aggregation: ship every log line to one place, and search them all at once.
-The grown-up price for that has historically been Splunk, which is superb and costs roughly the GDP of a small island once your volume gets serious.
-Loki, from the Grafana people, is the answer for the rest of us.
+The grown-up answer to this is log aggregation: ship every log line to one central place, and search them all at once from a single bar.
+The grown-up price for that has historically been Splunk, which is genuinely superb and costs roughly the GDP of a small island nation once your volume gets serious.
+Loki, from the Grafana people, is the answer for the rest of us — and the trick that makes it cheap is worth understanding before you install it, because it also explains the one way you can badly misconfigure it.

 Advertisement